Carolyn Sherwin Bailey

 Carolyn Sherwin Bailey (October 25, 1875 – December 23, 1961) was an American children's author.

+Early life and education

+She was born in Hoosick Falls, New York and attended Lansingburgh Academy of History, Teachers College of Columbia University, the Montessori School in Rome and the New York School of Social Work.
+Following several years of teaching and social work she became an editor, first on “Delineator” and then on “American Childhood.”

+Career

-She was born in Hoosick Falls, New York and attended Teachers College, Columbia University, from which she graduated in 1896.
-She contributed to the Ladies' Home Journal and other magazines.
-She published volumes of stories for children like methods of story telling, teaching children and other related subjects, which include Boys and Girls of Colonial Days (1917); Broad Stripes and Bright Stars (1919); Hero Stories (1919); and The Little Rabbit Who Wanted Red Wings (1945).
+Bailey contributed to the Ladies' Home Journal and other magazines.
+She published volumes of stories for children like methods of story telling, teaching children and other related subjects, which include Boys and Girls of Colonial Days (1917), Broad Stripes and Bright Stars (1919), Hero Stories (1919); Tops and Whistles (1937), and The Little Rabbit Who Wanted Red Wings (1945).
 She wrote For the Children's Hour (1906) in collaboration with Clara M. Lewis.
-In 1947, her book Miss Hickory won the Newbery Medal.